-Figure 4.
+Fig.5.
 Modified AND Gate with Inverter

-The AND gate implementation using GDI Logic normally is composed of two transistors, however to increase the waveform shaping at output the modified design has been used for implementation.
+The AND gate implementation with CMOS logic is shown in the Fig.4.
+The AND gate implementation using GDI Logic normally is composed of two transistors Fig.5.
+However to increase the waveform shaping at output the modified design has been used for implementation.
 Thus it will improve the output results at a cost of increased transistors, power consumption and area occupied.
-The same procedure has been carried out for implementation of XOR gate.
+The same procedure has been carried out for implementation of GDI XOR gate.
 In turn the full-adder and ripple carry adder blocks are made of AND gates and XOR gates, the overall power consumption and delay will be more than earlier GDI logic.

-C. OR Gate using GDI
+D. OR Gate using CMOS and GDI Logic

-The OR gate using Gate Diffusion Input logic consists of two transistors, as shown in figure 5.
-However the schematic has been modified with the use of inverter which is shown in figure 6.
+The OR gate using CMOS is made up of four transistors plus inverter, while Normal Gate Diffusion Input logic consists of two transistors, which is not shown here.
+However the schematic has been modified with the use of inverter which is shown in fig. 7.